 Also called a general technician, these professionals make sure the equipment under their supervision performs as planned, till the end of the production cycles.

-The 'industrial technician' aspect of the job applies to several disciplines, such as manufacturing maintenance, electrical systems and power supply maintenance, as well as mechanical modification.
+The ' technician' aspect of the job applies to several disciplines, such as manufacturing maintenance, electrical systems and power supply maintenance, as well as mechanical modification.

 Here is a brief overview of their responsibilities: